-Students and staff have access to a wide range of online electronic resources including eBooks, eJournals, databases and subject-specific resources.
-You can access high quality academic materials online by searching Discover More or visiting the My Library tab in Learning Edge for specialist subject resources.
-Access to online resources is provided using your University log-in.
+Students and staff have access to a wide range of resources including books, eBooks, eJournals, databases and subject specific resources.
+You can access high quality academic materials by searching Discover More or visiting your subject resources.
+Access to online resources is provided using your University log-in credentials.

-If there are copies available you can pick one up on your next visit.
-If all copies are out on loan you can choose to reserve this item.
+If all copies of a book you would like are out on loan you can choose to reserve a copy.
 As soon as a copy is returned you will receive an email to your University email account letting you know it is ready to collect.

 Your subject resources are dedicated to your subject and are the key resources you will need for researching.
 Simply click on your chosen subject area and you will find instant access to scholarly (peer reviewed) research, journal articles, book reviews, newspapers and useful websites.

 Your reading list contains books, journals and digital resources that your tutors have highlighted as essential and/or recommended reading.
-You may find a copy of your reading list within your module handbook but you can also access your reading list online.
+You may find a copy of your reading list within your module handbook but you can also access your online reading list.

 Getting the most out of your academic reading